PointlessPackaging/pointlesspackaging/mask_rcnn/README.md

                 containing pointless packaging.
 ```

-- Download trained model and place it in the `models/` directory.
+- Download the latest trained model and place it in the `models/` directory.
     - ### <a href="https://drive.google.com/a/ucdavis.edu/file/d/1b82OoKjJksEZ0JZfZS4Y8DPK5VkSDVtp/view?usp=sharing" target="blank">CLICK HERE TO DOWNLOAD TRAINED MODEL</a>
+    - The model was trained for oly 50 epochs on 150 training images and 32 test images.

 ## score.py